soundio/sequence-json/README.md

 [beat, "meter", duration, division]
 ```

+`duration` – INT<br/>
-`duration` – INT, is the duration of a bar, in beats
+The duration of a bar, in beats.

+`division` – INT<br/>
-`division` – INT, is the duration of a division, in beats
+The duration of a division, in beats.

-Meter is expressed as bar duration and division duration.
 Here are some common time signatures as meter events:

 | time | event |
 | :--- | :---- |